Assessing the Risk of Blood Clots After the COVID-19 Vaccine

 Weighing Blood Clot Risks: COVID-19 vs Vaccination

-While investigating vaccine-related clots remains crucial for safety monitoring, it’s important to frame the risk appropriately.
+While investigating vaccine-related clots remains crucial for safety monitoring, its important to frame the risk appropriately.

 Some key perspective: